blocksds/sdk/docs/content/tutorial/intermediate/dma/index.md

 - A bigger problem is the cache.
 DMA can't access the caches, but the ARM9 uses the cache all the time.
 If you edit an array it will likely stay in the data cache for a while.
-If you try to copy it with DMA right away, you won't be able to copy it.
+If you try to copy it with DMA right away, the DMA hardware won't be able to read the updated values.
+Managing the cache takes some CPU time, making the whole DMA copy process slower the first time you copy the data.
 This will be discussed in the next section of this chapter.

 ## 4. DMA and data cache